kowith337/CustomHosts-via-hostsmgr/index.md

 - Read the news and/or article directly from big brother's search engine results, with the lightweigh load from the big brother's engine called `AMP`!
 - Want to allow YouTube to save your watched history, partially watched video that remember position before you leave, etc.
 - Using Facebook (either for free or not) over mobile data that your carrier have the `Free Basics` service available.
+- Integrate or login with your Facebook accounts into third party apps and/or games.
 - Rarely or never browsing some Thai websites.

 Then this hosts file may not suitable for you, and I won't whitelist for unbreak unless the hosts aren't related to any ads and/or tracking services.